-After the onions are browned, add the celery.
-Saute to a minute, add the cubed potatoes and carrots.
+After sauteing the onions for 2-3 minutes, add the celery.
+Saute for a minute, add the cubed potatoes and carrots.

 Finally, add the baby spinach leaves mix well.
-You can add frozen spinach as well.
+You can add frozen spinach instead of fresh.
 Mix to combine.

-Squeeze half a lemon into the Instant Pot white bean soup - this will really improve the flavor of the soup.
+Squeeze half a lemon into the soup - this will really improve the flavor of the soup.
 Serve the soup with a side of crusty bread, and if you are not vegan, you can add grated Parmesan or Cheddar as well.

 Instant Pot White Bean Soup

 - 2 cans White Beans (Great Northern or Cannellini beans) 1 can = 15 oz